jchprj/Play-Adobe-Flash-After-EOL/README.md

 Another way is to mount the `/startup` folder, and provide a different `start.sh`, it will be executed at the beginning.

+WARNING: Don't use the `STARTUP` while mounting the `/startup` folder as the internal mechanism is write the value of `STARTUP` to `/startup/start.sh` which will override the outside file mounted to the folder.
+Until find a better way.

 ### HTTP server

 There is a light HTTP server running in the container and serve `/flash` folder.
 Just mount this folder could run any contents outside the container.